pipe-cd/pipecd/docs/rfcs/0016-livestate-feature-for-plugin-architecture.md

 - piped side
   - Every minute, piped does below
     - List apps by plugin name
-    - Get the app livestate from the plugin via gRPC call e.g. `GetLivestate(app)`
+    - Get the app livestate and sync status from the plugin via gRPC call e.g. `GetLivestate(app)`
     - Send them to the Control Plane
 - plugin side
-  - Get the livestates grouped by deployTarget from livestatestore and return to the piped.
+  - Create the livestates and sync statuses grouped by deployTarget from the platform and return to the piped.
 - Control Plane side
-  - Receive and store the livestates
+  - Receive and store the livestates and sync statuses

 ```mermaid
 sequenceDiagram